konturio/fibery-tools/docs/README.md

 - Tasks store subtasks in the `user/Subtasks` relation while User Stories keep them under `user/Tasks`.
 The workflow script normalizes these fields so later logic can rely on `user/Tasks` only.
+- Contract deadlines come from the `Sales CRM/Deadline` field rather than `Tasks/Deadline`.

 See `config.py.example` for required configuration values.
 All scripts load configuration from `config.py` in the repository root and exit if this file is missing.